-The district and the design team hand-in-hand with the school's design advisory team (DAT), comprised of teachers, parents, and administrative staff, formulated and fine-tuned a design that uniquely reflects this school culture and the community.
-Multiple meetings with the DAT reviewed, tailored, and confirmed the education specifications, identified project goals and frameworks, and tested a wide range of building and site organizations before arriving at a preferred solution.
-Student engagement exercises were held to develop a sense of how the students see school and their learning experiences.
+The district and the design team worked hand-in-hand with the school's Design Advisory Team (DAT), comprised of teachers, parents, and administrative staff, to formulate and fine-tune a design that reflects this community and school's culture.
+Multiple meetings with the DAT tailored and confirmed program areas for the education specifications, identified project goals and frameworks, and tested a wide range of building and site organizations before arriving at a preferred solution.
+Student engagement exercises were held to listen to how the students see their school and their learning experiences.

-The three most prominent challenges discovered through the community discussions:
+The three most prominent challenges discovered through the community discussions were:

-#1: Grade-level based learning clusters to accommodate student population fluctuations
+#1: Grade-level based learning clusters accommodating student population fluctuations

-Kindergarten students don't always arrive in tidy 4-classroom groupings each year.
-Extensive study by the design team led to a radial learning cluster organization with "swing" classrooms at pivot points, allowing with alternating clusters as needed.
+"Kindergarten students don't always arrive in tidy 4-classroom groupings each year."
+Extensive study by the design team led to a radial learning cluster organization with "swing" classrooms at pivot points, allowing classroom cluster groups to vary in size.
 The swing classroom, combined with generous bi-directional stairs between stacked clusters, allows learning clusters to expand horizontally or vertically to accommodate multiple classroom combinations.
 The open, "X-shaped" stair provides access between stacked clusters, while its wood screen filters movement and defines shared learning areas.
-The learning cluster system is able to fluctuate from 3 to 5 classrooms per grade.
+The repeating learning cluster system is able to fluctuate from 3 to 5 classrooms per grade.

-#2: An adaptable library which can support daily curriculum, after school programs, & community use
+#2: An adaptable library which can support daily curriculum, afterschool programs, & community use

-Seizing on the opportunity to be a center of knowledge acquisition, the library is physically connected to the technical STEM lab.
+An elementary library is the center of research and knowledge acquisition.
+The school's library is physically connected to the STEM lab.
 In addition to the school's book collection, the library boasts spaces for group and independent reading, classroom-type instruction, computer stations, and access to an outdoor reading plaza.
 The STEM lab is a makerspace classroom with overhead power reels, sinks for experimentation, and access to an outdoor testing plaza.
-The spaces are joined by a door and a folding, glass partition which allows the spaces to flow together as programs evolve and change.
-Off the school's "main street," the library is located near the main entry for convenient community use and after school programs.
+The spaces are joined by a door and a large, folding glass partition which allows the spaces to flow together as programs evolve and change.
+Connected to the school's "main street," the library is located near the main entry for convenient community use and afterschool programs.

-#3: A compact school meeting strict zoning while accommodating growth
+#3: A compact school accommodating growth while meeting strict building height restrictions

 Rapid student population growth necessitated a multi-story building design, however, the City of Clyde Hill's zoning code has a strict 25-foot height limit above the City's "original grade."
 Through extensive exploration, the design team turned the constraint into a design feature that supports the school community and ensures the building fits the residential scale of Clyde Hill.
-The split-level design works with the site's natural slope, minimizing excavation, and combined with the radial organization, means that the school's resources are never more than half the school or half a flight of stairs away for anyone.
+The split-level design works with the site's natural slope, minimizing excavation, and combined with the radial organization, means that the school's resources are never more than half the school or half a flight of stairs away.

-Design Advisory Team works with architects and designers, talking about needs, desires, and goals and how those will be met.
-The design team learns about student experiences and perspectives during the workshop.
+Design Advisory Team works with architects and designers, talking about needs, desires, and goals.
+The design team learns about student experiences and perspectives.